JulienDeBerlin/p10/README.md

 The new features include :
 * a reservation systeme : the users have the possibility to make a reservation for a book which is currently not available.

+### **Bug fix**
+One functionnal bug has been fixed: loan extension is now only possible if the loan is NOT already overdue.

 ---

 ### **Description of the initial project (project 7)**